byuan6/Enable_Linux_as_Router/README.md

 ```

 ### Will reassign static NAT, if it detects WAN subnet changes, upon next execution
 if WAN was 192.168.1.0/24, and changes to 172.16.16/0/24, because wifi was connect to different AP, this script will drop or re-create the WAN IP addresses to fit new subnet.
-This script was built to be run by crontab, to execute every 5min, to check for WAN subnet changes.
+This script was built to be run by crontab, to execute every 5min or so, to check for WAN subnet changes.